ckyrkou/AIDER/README.md

-# AIDER:  Aerial Image Database for Emergency Response Applications
+# AIDER:  Aerial Image Database for Emergency Response applications

 ## Overview
-*UNDER CONSTRUCTION*

 The dataset construction involved manually collecting all images for four disaster events Fire/Smoke, Flood, Collapsed Building/Rubble, and for Traffic Accidents, as well as for normal case that does not signal the presence of a disaster.